rdf-pipeline/team-docs/Installation.md

 npm install
 npm link noflo-nodejs
 ```

 ## 6. Test your installation

-In this section, we'll start the noFlo service to make sure our installation works.
-The JavaScript version of the RDF Pipeline Framework uses NoFlo, which runs on top of node.js.
+The JavaScript version of the RDF Pipeline Framework uses NoFlo on top of Node.js, so before we start transforming data, let's see if NoFlo works.

 The simplest graph to run has no nodes and no edges, and therefore doesn't do anything.
 We use it to test that the NoFlo server and user interface will spin up.